Owning a chinchilla is a fantastic experience.

-What I believe this did in the beginning stages was get my chinchilla warmed up to me very quickly, which in return, obviously made her much more open to letting me hold her.
+What I believe this did in the beginning stages was get my chinchilla warmed up to me very quickly, which in turn, obviously made her much more open to letting me hold her.

-I fell in love with the idea of suggesting this method to others because I wholeheartedly believe it can work.
+I fell in love with the idea of suggesting this method to others, because I wholeheartedly know it works.

-If you can’t nor want to use the playpen, simply try getting down low on the floor with your chinchilla to spend time with them.
+If you can’t, or do not want to, use a playpen, simply try getting down low on the floor with your chinchilla to spend time with it.

-Talk to them and begin making them comfortable with your presence.
+Talk to it and begin making it comfortable with your presence.

-Eventually, they will start to trust you more, and yes, they will begin showing affection towards you.
+Eventually, it will start to trust you more, and yes, it will begin showing affection towards you.

 That’s only step 1, however, to getting your chinchilla enjoying being held by you.